Summer Drop and Withdrawal Information

 The withdrawal deadlines and the refund schedule DO NOT ALWAYS MATCH.

 A decision to withdraw should be given careful consideration.
 Withdrawal can have a major impact in terms of veteran's benefits, financial aid, and other situations which have specific consequences from withdrawal.
-If you are considering withdrawing, you may want to consult with an adviser and the Financial Aid Office prior to completing the process so that you may discuss the best possible outcomes for your individual circumstances.
+If you are considering withdrawing, you may want to consult with an adviser and the Business Office prior to completing the process so that you may discuss the best possible outcomes for your individual circumstances.

 Drop/Withdrawal Process for Summer